 I recently buried myself in the book The Art Deco Poster by William W Crouse – a big coffee table book that celebrates this golden era of poster design.
-It showcases designers in the 1920s and 30s using the medium to create real drama, often with relatively few elements.
+It showcases designers in the 1920s and 30s who were pushing the medium to create drama and excitement, often with only a few elements.

-The more I studied them the more I appreciated them, so here are my top 10 favourite Art Deco posters from that book.
-Arranged in no particular order and with a note saying why I think each works so well.
+With a book like this it's easy for the mass of options to wash over you but the more I studied them the more I found to appreciate, so here are my top 10 favourite Art Deco posters from that book.
+They are arranged in no particular order and with a line explaining why I think each works so well.

 Aeroput Jugoslavija by Hans Wagula (1930)

-An elegantly clean night/day comparison between transport modes.
+An elegantly clean night/day comparison between two modes of transport.
 Still looks like a modern illustration style today.

 Cie air union lignes d'orient by Jean Olivier (1929)

-A great piece of minimalism, showing what can be achieved with a few lines.
-Would love to do something this simple.
+A great piece of minimalism, showing what can be achieved with a few straight lines – just the spacing of them creates a sense of distance.
+I would love to find a subject where I could distil it to something this simple.

 Donnet by Alexey Brodovitch (1925)

-Manages to be very atmospheric and to convey wealth through the silhouettes.
-Fun typography too.
+This design manages to be very atmospheric and to convey wealth through a couple of silhouettes.
+A characterful typeface in a bold colour makes the brand clear too.

 Delahaye by Roger Perot (1932)

-Great position and perspective to show the car bearing down toward you.
-Really strong font and the angle creates dynamism.
+Great position and perspective to show the car bearing down towards you.
+Really strong font and putting a slight angle in there helps create more dynamism and movement – this is an approach I took with this design for the Gloucestershire Festival of Polo.

 Austin Reed: 13 Fenchurch St by Tom Purvis

-Turns the figure of the man into something epic and giant-like.
-Great lighting.
+This design turns the figure of the man into something epic and giant-like.
+The great lighting really brings it to life without the need for facial features.

 Cordial Campari by Macello Nizzoli (1926)

-The saturated colours and a the dark surroundings really help this still life approach stand out.
-Great combination of three fonts.
+The saturated colours and a the dark surroundings really help the subjects of this still life stand out and add a sense of class.
+Great combination of three different fonts too.

 Normandie: Voyage Inaugural by A M Cassandre (1935)

-This is a classic (and on the cover of the book) and can't be beaten for creating impressive drama and scale – Cassandre was a poster design genius.
+This is a classic (and on the cover of the book) and can't be beaten for creating impressive drama and over-sized scale – Cassandre was a poster design genius and really utilised all the space available.

 Exactitude by Pierre Fix-Masseau (1932)

-Simple lines and shapes create this powerful train poster.
-Created by a designer who worked in Cassandre's studio so it shares that dramatic perspective style.
+Essentially a few simple lines and shapes come together to create this powerful train poster.
+Created by a designer who worked in Cassandre's studio so it shares that dramatic perspective style (see above).

 Ski at Lake Placid by Sascha Maurer (1938)